gogradle/gogradle/docs/getting-started.md

 This is denpendency tree of [gogs](https://github.com/gogits/gogs) in v0.9.113.
 A `glide.lock` file exists in its root directory, thus Gogradle imports it automatically.
 It's simple, isn't it?

-Tick mark `√` indicates that the dependency is the final resolved version; arrow `->` indicates that the dependency conflicts with another dependency and is resolved to another version; star `*` indicates this node's descendants are ignored because they have been displayed before.
+Arrow `->` indicates that the dependency conflicts with another dependency and is resolved to another version; star `*` indicates this node's descendants are ignored because they have been displayed before.

 ## Dependency Lock